fahridon/fahridon/README.md

 ### Hi there  i'm Fahri and I'm an Software Developer 👋

+- 🔭 I’m currently working on Penti Çorap - Turkey <br>
+- 🌱 I’m currently learning ABAP, C#, T-SQL...
+-
 <!--
 **fahridon/fahridon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Penti Çorap <br>
-- 🌱 I’m currently learning ABAP, C#, T-SQL...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...